pashacraydon/spark-tabs/README.md

 * Order tabs by recent activity
 * Automatically close tabs after idling for set number of minutes
-* Whitelist tabs that won't automatically close after idling
+* Whitelist urls so their tabs won't automatically close after idling
 * Save closed tabs in the dropdown list
 * Filter tabs by keyword
 * Navigate tabs with keyboard shortcuts